 These key factors can help you find a low or no annual fee credit card that works for you:

 - Compare fees and interest rates.
 The lower the fee, the better.
 Check whether the low fee applies throughout the life of the card or just for the first year.
 Also check the interest rate and ensure that interest charges won’t outweigh the low fee benefit.

 - Combine with a balance transfer for more savings.
 If you have existing credit card debt, a balance transfer credit card can help you repay your debt with 0% or low interest.
 Remember you’ll still need to pay off the debt before the 0% or low interest period expires.

 Student credit cards

 - What are they?
-Low-cost credit card options that are available for students who need a convenient line of credit.
+Low cost credit card options that are available to students who need a convenient line of credit.

 - Who are these cards suited to?
 Students who are looking for affordable credit card options, and who may not qualify for other cards.
 They’re a good way to build credit history and understand the responsibilities of debt.